404potfound/404potfound/README.md

-- 👋 Hi, I’m @404potfound
+- 👋 Hi, I’m @404potfound!
-- 👀 I’m interested in ...Javascript, HTML/CSS, Web Development
+- 👀 I’m interested in Javascript, HTML/CSS, Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning PHP and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on small plugins and graphic design projects
-- 📫 How to reach me ...
+- 📫 How to reach me: zach@post.com

 <!---
 404potfound/404potfound is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.